Large scale behaviour of 3D continuous phase coexistence models: Abstract fixed point problem

 \item We use the notation $\| F - \bar F \|_{\gamma,\eta;\epsilon}$ to compare two functions in the \textit{same} $\dD^{\gamma,\eta}_{\epsilon}$ space with the \textit{same} underlying model.
 On the other hand, whenever we write $\| F; \bar F \|_{\gamma,\eta;\epsilon}$, it should be understood that we are comparing $F \in \dD^{\gamma,\eta}_{\epsilon}$ with $\bar F \in \dD^{\gamma,\eta}$, typically based on a different model.
 As we will never compare two functions belonging to $\dD^{\gamma,\eta}_{\epsilon}$ spaces with the same $\epsilon$ but different underlying models, these notations are sufficient. \end{itemize}

 It turns out that these spaces behave as expected under multiplication and action of $\widehat{\eE}^{k}$ and $\pP$.
-We state a few of the properties we will be using later; most of the proofs can be found in \cite{HQ15}.
+We state a few of the properties we will be using later; all the proofs can be found in \cite[Sec.~4.3]{HQ15}.

 \begin{prop} Let $U_{i} \in \dD^{\gamma_{i}, \eta_{i}}_{\epsilon}(V^{(i)})$ for $i = 1, 2$, where $V^{(1)}$ and $V^{(2)}$ are sectors of respective regularities $\alpha_{1}$ and $\alpha_{2}$.
 If

 then their pointwise product $U = U_{1} U_{2}$ is in $\dD^{\gamma,\eta}_{\epsilon}$ with